Last updated: 6 November 2024

 The law was inherited from the British during the colonial period, in which the English criminal law was imposed upon The Gambia.
 It has retained the provision upon independence and continues to criminalise same-sex sexual activity today, repeatedly increasing the scope of the law and the penalties available.

-There is substantial evidence of the law being enforced in recent years, with LGBT people being subject to arbitrary arrest and torture in detention.
-Former President Yahya Jammeh expressed increasingly hostile views about LGBT during his tenure and oversaw a number of crackdowns on the LGBT community.
+There is substantial evidence of the law being enforced, if less so in recent years, with LGBT people being subject to arbitrary arrest and torture in detention.
+Former President Yahya Jammeh expressed increasingly hostile views about LGBT persons during his tenure and oversaw a number of crackdowns on the LGBT community.
 His successor, Adama Barrow, has signalled a less hostile attitude towards LGBT people and there appear to be fewer arrests in recent years, however he has indicated that there is no plan to repeal the laws.
 There have been consistent reports of strong societal discrimination against LGBT people in The Gambia.

 Sexual Offence Law Assessment